mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 it uses a dedicated socket that does not count toward the pool's maximum size.

-Drivers MUST NOT authenticate on sockets used for monitoring.
+Drivers MUST NOT authenticate on sockets used for monitoring nor include SCRAM mechanism negotiation (i.e. ``saslSupportedMechs``), as doing so would make monitoring checks more expensive for the server.

 Servers are checked periodically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~